 Please be aware that anyone taking unauthorised term-time absence will be liable for a fixed penalty notice of £60-£120.

-If you have any further queries, or would like to talk to someone about your child’s attendance, please see Lorraine Williams or Sonia Ringrose in the office Monday-Friday, or Lucy Roberts, INCO.
+If you have any further queries, or would like to talk to someone about your child’s attendance, please see Lorraine Williams or Sonia Ringrose in the office Monday-Friday, or Alexandra Graham, INCO.

 Please see below the guidance sent to all schools from the local authority.